 Again, using a transformer should not lull you into a false sense of security.
 The wrong kind of transformer or a grounded secondary will result in an unmodified radio that is a shock hazard.
 There really is no reason to not make the simple and cheap modification that will render your radio just as safe as using an isolation transformer.
 Rewiring your power connections will make your radio pretty much foolproof and that is good because, after all, you may have no control over who uses your radio once it passes on to a new owner and they may not know about using an isolation transformer.
 Of course, if you want to be ultimately safe, you could use a GFCI, an isolation transformer AND modify the power cord and on/off switch wiring.

 The folly of using a full-wave rectifierFinally, there are some people who think that one of these radios may be made safe by using a full-wave bridge rectifier between the radio and the AC mains.
 Take my word for it, this absolutely WILL NOT make your radio safe even if you filter the DC with electrolytic capacitors, you will still get a dangerous pulsating DC shock if you touch a hot chassis fed this way.
 Now, isn't it true that DC is ten times safer than AC?
 Yes, DC is safer, but not pulsating DC.
 Pulsating DC still has the ability to cause your heart to go into fibrillation and that is what kills you.
 I could draw out diagrams illustrating why a full-wave bridge rectifier won't protect you, but perhaps the easiest and most convincing way to prove my point is to have you connect the chassis to ground.
 Depending on which way your AC plug is wired or if unpolarized, how it is plugged in, you will either immediately blow a fuse when you connect to the wall socket or you will not be able to turn off your radio all the way and it may start to make some very strange buzzing noises.
-Consider this too, if you use a full wave bridge and then you filter the output with electrolytic caps, the resulting voltage will be around 160 VDC and not the 120 AVERAGE voltage of unfiltered DC.
+Consider this too, if you use a full wave bridge and then you filter the output with electrolytic caps, the resulting voltage will be around 160 VDC and not the 120 AVERAGE voltage of AC.
 Voltages this high will blow the filaments out of one or more tubes as they will glow white hot just before melting.
-If you are lucky, you will only burn out one tube before the whole string goes, but all the other ones will be severely over heated and will most likely be damaged, so don't do it.
+If you are lucky, you will only burn out one tube before the whole string goes, but all the other ones will be severely over heated and will most likely be damaged and you can still get a terrible shock, so don't do it.

 The only sure way to make your radio shock-proof is to rewire as I have suggested or be sure you and all others that will use your radio in the future use a transformer that truly isolates the radio from the AC mains -- and can you really be sure the transformer you want to use does that?